wanadzhar913/teaching-stuff/week1/README.md

 # Problem Set

+Feel free to ask ChatGPT.
+But make sure you understand things thoroughly!

 ### Problem Set 1: Divisors

 Create a program that asks the user for a number and then prints out a list of all the divisors of that number.